danielhax/GSMonitor/README.md

 Check out my pretty new blog: watideas.wordpress.com

-Please, leave comments, suggestions and criticisms about the program or the blog or both!
+Please, leave comments, suggestions and criticisms about the program or the blog or both if you find it interesting!

 Thanks!